 ASAP, in fact I have placed a sell order already.

 Edit3: 2025-02-15.
-I am extremely happy to announce that I have become a Self made, Equity Lakhpati by the age of 18, just a 4 days before my final exams.
-By having investments worth 1,00,000 Rupees at market value.
+I am extremely happy to announce that I have become a Self made, Equity Lakhpati in the bear market, by the age of 18, by having investments worth 1,00,000 Rupees at market value.

 But unfortunately, since today is Saturday, I can't do the trade today, but I have placed a limit order worth 9,000 which will get executed on Monday.
 I already have 92,000 so even if it doesn't become green that time, I would still be Lakhpati.
 So basically nothing can stop me.
 I will upload the screenshot on Tuesday, because I just can't control my laughter today and also after delivery so that people don't say I did an intraday trade.